You think you can’t just let any kid sit up front in your car, but Maryland’s law draws a clear line.

 You, as driver, must make certain every occupant under 16 is buckled.

-Violations bring citation fines and can serve as negligence evidence in a crash.
+Violations bring citation fines and can serve as evidence of negligence in a crash.

-Authorities impose citation fines swiftly, may double penalties for repeats.
+Authorities impose citation fines swiftly and may double penalties for repeats.

 Age, Height, and Belt‑Fit Requirements for Front‑Seat Riding